 To find out the answer, we called on fragrance expert Michael Donovan—what he doesn’t know about scent could fit on a postage stamp.
 “I have been spritzing people with scent for over 20 years and smelling their skins afterwards, and have noted that certain skin types have certain properties when it comes to fragrance,” he tells us.
 “I have to say that, sadly, there has been no scientific investigation into this.
 I spoke with Luca Turin [a biophysicist with a keen interest in scent] about it, and he assured me that this has yet to be investigated, so my theories are just that, theories, but picked up from observations accrued over many years.”

 “The most important thing when choosing a new fragrance is that it must love you back,” he notes.
 “There is nothing worse than falling for a scent in a perfumery or even on a friend or a stranger in the street only to find that it just doesn’t suit your skin.
-Interestingly, I have noticed that people with different hair colour carry scents differently too.
+Interestingly, I have noticed that people with different hair color carry scents differently too.
 My advice?
 Always check the effect of a fragrance on your skin before parting with your money.”

 “Scent can even be affected by your diet,” he adds.
 The London Perfume Company notes on its website that “edible perfumes,” otherwise known as herbs and spices, can change how your perfume smells.
 Hormones are another factor that can alter your perfume’s characteristics: When estrogen drops (around week three in your cycle), you may find you overheat a little more easily and sweat a tad more, and this will, in turn, affect your perfume.
-One study found that people are drawn to scents that will work with their natural body odour.
+One study found that people are drawn to scents that will work with their natural body odor.

 If you have a “normal” skin type (not dry or oily), you are likely to find that most perfumes will smell pretty true on the skin, but be aware that your pH, fluctuating hormones and diet could still affect the aroma throughout the month.
 Keep scrolling to find out how oily and dry skin types can change how your perfume smells.

 If you have oily skin, it will “hold top notes for longer but can also exaggerate certain elements in the perfume,” says Donovan.
 “Sweet notes, I have found, can be overwhelming and almost sickly on oily skins," he adds.
 "Fruit, on the other hand (especially citrus), can be amazing.
-Notes that would just disappear on dry skin can be symphonic on an oily skin.
+Notes that would just disappear on dry skin can be symphonic on oily skin.

 “The general rule is that oily skin makes fragrances pop.
 They can turn quite modest, discreet scents into a magnum opus.
 However, you have to be careful; certain elements can become too much and upset the balance of a perfume.
 I had a client the other day who just loved a scent to pieces on the blotter, but on her skin it became syrupy,” muses Donovan.